prikhi/pencil/docs/source/devguide/tutorial/domcontent.rst

 ===================

 In some special cases, a shape's content is composed of a dynamic element structure.
-Pencil provides the ``DomContent`` behavior so that the DOM content of an element can be changed dynamically.
+Pencil provides the :ref:`DomContent` behavior so that the DOM content of an element can be changed dynamically.
 The value provided to this behavior is a DOM node that will be inserted as a child of the target element.
 Together with providing this behavior, Pencil also provides utility functions for quickly building DOM nodes and fragments from the spec, defined as JavaScript objects.

 .. code-block:: xml